 - Endocrine Journal Club (monthly): All fellows attend with faculty participation.

-- Multidisciplinary Tumor Board (weekly prn): Presentations of challenging cases, particularly in the management of thyroid cancer, by faculty and fellows from ENT, endocrinology, surgical oncology, nuclear medicine, for multidisciplinary input into diagnostic and therapeutic management.
+- Multidisciplinary Endocrine Tumor Conference (monthly): Presentations of challenging cases, particularly in the management of thyroid cancer, by faculty and fellows from ENT, endocrinology, surgical oncology, nuclear medicine, for multidisciplinary input into diagnostic and therapeutic management.

 - Department of Medicine Grand Rounds (Weekly)

 - Fellows are evaluated by the Division faculty in regard to proficiency in the 6 core competencies of physician training.
 These include patient care, medical knowledge, practice based learning, systems based practice and professionalism.

 - Fellows will also evaluate the quality of teaching of the training faculty.